Alternative Graph Neural Networks: Synergizing GEV Models and Deep Learning for Travel Mode Choice Modeling: Results

-Similar to the correspondence between ASU-DNN and MNL, NestGNNs are the counterpart of NL models in the GNN family because of their similarities in elasticity patterns.
-As shown in Table~\ref{tab:elasticity_nl_gnn}, in the NL model, the elasticity of bike and walking (both in the non-motorized component) with respect to automobile time is 0.01 (std = 0.01), whereas transit, which belongs to the same component as automobile, has a much higher elasticity of 0.78 (std = 0.78).
-In the Top-1 NestGNN model, a similar component-based pattern is observed: bike and walking have equal elasticities of 0.34 (std = 1.07) with respect to automobile time, while transit shows a higher elasticity of 1.00 (std = 0.95).
-Therefore in both NL and NestGNN, the alternatives within the same component, i.e., nest in NL or subnetwork in NestGNN, tend to have identical elasticities with respect to an alternative-specific variable in another component, while alternatives' elasticities in the same component are different.
-This finding is no surprise because the NestGNNs were designed to replicate NL's unique substitution patterns, as illustrated in Section \ref{sec:method_gnn}.
+Nested Alt-GNNs resemble the elasticities, substitution patterns, and the optimal nesting structures in the NL models, demonstrating a successful process of relaxing the IIA constraints in ASU-DNN while imposing behavior knowledge as constraints.
+As shown in Table~\ref{tab:elasticity_nl_nested_altgnn}, in the NL model, the elasticity of bike and walking (both in the non-motorized component) with respect to automobile time is 0.47 (std = 0.52), whereas transit, which belongs to the same component as automobile, has a much higher elasticity of 0.67 (std = 0.73).
+In the Nested Alt-GNN model, a similar elasticity pattern is observed: bike and walking have equal elasticities of 0.61 (std = 0.79) with respect to automobile time, while transit shows a higher elasticity of 0.92 (std = 0.86).
+Therefore in both NL and Nested Alt-GNN, the alternatives within the same component, i.e., nest in NL or subnetwork in Nested Alt-GNN, tend to have identical elasticities with respect to an alternative-specific variable in another component, while alternatives' elasticities in the same component are different.
+Visually, the Nested Alt-GNN resembles NL in its unique two-layer substitution pattern: when the mode-specific variable in one component (e.g., automobile cost) changes, the probability ratio among modes within the other component (e.g., bike/walking) remains constant.
+As reflected in \cref{fig:auto_cost_nl_gnn}, the dashed lines representing cross-nest probability ratios (e.g., transit/walking and transit/bike, shown as the blue and green dashed lines) change significantly, while the yellow dashed line—representing the within-nest ratio between bike and walking—remains relatively stable.
+This substitution behavior aligns with the elasticity results in ~\cref{tab:elasticity_nl_nested_altgnn}, where transit exhibits a different response compared to bike and walking when automobile-specific variables change.
+The findings demonstrate the power of the Alt-GNN framework because researchers can impose specific substitution patterns and behavioral constraints through the design of the alternative graph, as illustrated in Section \ref{sec:methodology}.